Know in one minute about Christmas cactus care

 Regular contact with Christmas cactus may cause rhinoconjunctivitis in humans.
 The patient feels symptoms like sneezing or a runny or a blocked nose without a cold or flu.
 Also, cause itching of the nose or eyes and red eyes (conjunctivitis) (2).

 The cutting should consist of at least two or three joined segments.
-Allow the cutting to dry a few hours before potting it up for rooting, as to avoid excessive moisture.
+Allow the cutting to dry a few hours before potting it up for rooting, to avoid excessive moisture.
 Place the segment about a quarter of its length below the soil surface.

 3. Toxic for pats